Strengthening a Community of Teacher Leaders

 - Graduate Degree and Certification.
 Successful students will earn a Master of Arts degree and participate in the summer graduation commencement in August 2017.
 Upon completion, students will be fully certified to teach mathematics or sciences in grades 7-12 in the State of Nebraska (and eligible for certification in other states), employable for the 2017-2015 school year.

 - Math - 9 Month Internship in a Public School.
 Collaborative relations with the Omaha Public Schools and the Lincoln Public Schools offers students' field experiences in mathematics classrooms, purposefully designed to help connect coursework theory and methods to classroom practice.
 Students will steadily build proficiency in teaching, adding responsibilities and skills throughout a nine-month period and be prepared to assume 14 weeks of full-time student teaching in spring.

 - Science - Membership in the New Teacher Network.
 Upon completion of the MAst, graduates will be enrolled in continued professional development and support for two years.

 - Cohort-Based.
 Graduate students begin the program in the Summer Sessions and proceed together in a collegial community of math and science teacher-learners.

 They love math, and they now know how to teach it!
 This publication about the 14-month Master of Arts with an emphasis in Mathematics Teaching (MAmt) tells the story of this degree program and the well-prepared teachers who comprise the first two cohorts of graduates from the University of Nebraska-Lincoln’s Department of Teaching, Learning and Teacher Education (TLTE).
 NebraskaNOYCE, an NSF grant, has played a key role in supporting the development of the MAmt.

-Phase II Noyce science grant to begin in 2016
+Phase II Noyce science grant brings more scholarships

 Meeting Challenges of 21st Century Classrooms